OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 nohup ./mux.sh nmea.mux.gps.nmea-fwd.yaml &
 #
 ```
-As you can tell: it starts the Python server that takes care of the eInk display, and
+As you can tell: it starts the Python server that takes care of the e-ink display, and
 starts the mux with the config file `nmea.mux.gps.nmea-fwd.yaml`, provided [here](nmea.mux.gps.nmea-fwd.yaml).

 Again, the system is now operational, and can be re-booted.